 In the afternoon we visit The Museum of Art in Schrems and are welcomed by its founder, Professor Makis Warlamis.
 As a former professor of architecture, he designed the museum building himself.

 But Mr. Warlamis is a versatile person.
-He has won prizes all over the world with his children's furniture.
-His paintings achieve highest prices at auctions in art galleries around the world.
-And he shows us a letter in which Pope Benedict XVI. congratulated him on his art.
-"I'm a star in my native Greece," he says proudly.
-And he shows us his art museum, which is different from the usual art temples we know.
+With his children's furniture, he has won awards all over the world.
+His paintings fetch the highest prices at auctions in art galleries around the world.
+And he shows us a letter in which Pope Benedict XVI. congratulates on his art.
+"I'm a star in my home country of Greece," he says proudly.
+And he shows us his art museum, which differs from usual art temples.

 A Museum to Touch

-I am particularly intrigued by the sculpture garden, in which this understanding of art becomes particularly clear.
-In a small chapel, which Professor Warlamis has built from the remains of a former stonemason workshop, visitors sit outdoors with a direct view of the sky.
-"Here especially nightly services are beautiful, if you can look into the starry sky," explains his companion, Bernhard Antoni.
+I am particularly impressed by the sculpture garden, in which this understanding of art becomes particularly clear: in a small chapel that Professor Warlamis built from the remains of a former stonemason's workshop, visitors sit outdoors with a direct view of the sky.
+"Here, night services are particularly beautiful when you can look out at the starry sky," explains his companion, Bernhard Antoni.
 And I have to agree with him.
-Not only the chapel, but also the surrounding sculpture garden exude a magical feeling.
+Not only the chapel, but also the sculpture garden surrounding it radiate something magical.